-With the standard memory chips, the two drives for VRAM (the supply voltage of the memory system) are the same as those described on page 4.
+With the standard memory chips, the two drives for VRAM (the supply voltage of the memory system) are the same as those described on page 5.
 When the 32 Bank Memory system is installed, the second diode is removed, so the C-cells, if any are installed, have no role in powering the memory system when the machine is turned off.
 The first diode (which drives VRAM when the machine is turned on) has a second diode added in series, to drop the VRAM drive another 0.6 volts or so.
 This is to cope with the situation of running from fresh alkaline batteries (whose total voltage may reach 6.5 volts or so) which, with a single diode voltage drop exceeded the 5.5 volt maximum supply voltage specification of the 32 Bank memory chips.
 This caused them to behave erratically.
+The first dozen or so Devil Fishes with 32 Banks of Memory, from July 1999 to February 2000 (serial numbers 061 to 079, all of which had 32 banks, except for 063, 070 and 072), did not have this second diode.
+Please use somewhat discharged alkaline batteries if you are running these machines from C-cell batteries.